-To get the most out of your one day in Lima, we recommend staying in Miraflores.
+To get the most out of your one day in Lima, I recommend staying in Miraflores.
 Not only is Miraflores very safe, but it’s also home to some of Lima’s greatest restaurants and cafés, shopping, bustling streets, many beautiful outdoor parks, and panoramic ocean views.

 The Best Things to Do in Lima in One Day

 After you arrive at the airport (Jorge Chavez International Airport), it’s time to hit the ground running!

 Head to your hotel, drop off your luggage, and start exploring!

 Here are the top 10 best things to do in Lima, in one day.

 #1 Check out the Plaza de Armas & Centro Histórico